 How the British Monarchy is Funded

-There are three sources of funding for The Queen, or officials of the Royal Household acting on Her Majesty’s behalf, in both a public and private capacity.
+There are three sources of funding for The King, or officials of the Royal Household acting on His Majesty’s behalf, in both a public and private capacity.

-These are The Sovereign Grant, The Privy Purse and the Queen’s own personal wealth and income.
+These are The Sovereign Grant, The Privy Purse and the King’s own personal wealth and income.

-The Queen receives a personal income, derived from her personal investment portfolio and private estates.
+The King receives a personal income, derived from his personal investment portfolio and private estates.
 This is used to meet her private expenses.
-The Queen owns the Balmoral and Sandringham Estates, which were both inherited from her father.
+The King owns the Balmoral and Sandringham Estates, which were both inherited.
 It does not include the Crown Jewels, official Royal Residences and the vast majority of art.
-These belong to the nation rather than private property of the Queen.
+These belong to the nation rather than private property of the King

 The Privy Purse

-This is a historical term used to describe income from the Duchy of Lancaster, which is used to meet both official and private expenditure by The Queen.
+This is a historical term used to describe income from the Duchy of Lancaster, which is used to meet both official and private expenditure by The King.

 The Duchy of Lancaster is a portfolio of land, property and assets held in trust for the Sovereign in his/her role as Sovereign.
 It is administered separately from the Crown Estates.

 Its main purpose is to provide an independent source of income, and is used mainly to pay for official expenditure not met by the Civil List (primarily to meet expenses incurred by other members of the Royal Family).

 The Sovereign Grant